sergeio/riddle-blog/readme.md

 --------------

 It immediately tickled me.
-Just the notion that I apparently have enough information to answer the question surprises me.
+Just the notion that I apparently have enough information to answer the question is neat.
+I'd have expected more rules.

 Maybe the wording "everybody wants to have a son" biased me, but I was pretty sure that such a country would have more sons than daughters.
 But I was also